Treating Osteoarthritis Glastonbury

 Wouldn’t it be easier to just replace the joint?

-While joint replacement surgery is getting better all the time, it is still major surgery, which always comes with a list of potential risks.
+While joint replacement surgery is getting better all the time, it is still a major surgery, which always comes with a list of potential risks.
 In addition to being extremely expensive (much more so compared to regenerative therapies), complications such as infection and death are always possible.
 Plus, most patients require an extensive recovery period and physical therapy afterward, which can potentially put someone “out of commission” for months.
-On the other hand, our regenerative therapies allow a patient to maintain their regular life while enjoying the benefits of treatment.
+On the other hand, our regenerative therapies allow a patient to maintain their regular life and avoid intense surgery, while also enjoying the benefits of treatment.

 How is osteoarthritis different from Rheumatoid arthritis?